Table of Contents

 Penalties and Fines

 In addition, a conviction results in a criminal record.
 This will make getting a job (or keeping one) difficult.
-Therefore, be sure to contact an experienced NJ criminal defense attorney who can help avoid the conviction in the first place.
+Therefore, be sure to contact an experienced New Jersey criminal defense attorney who can help avoid the conviction in the first place.

 Consequences for a First Offense